cazamedia/cazamedia/README.md

 + TIP: An excellent resource for SQLite that leads to a great many others is the [**awesome-sqlite repository**](https://github.com/planetopendata/awesome-sqlite).
 Check it out 😄!
 + TIP: [**libSQL**](https://github.com/tursodatabase/libsql) is an open source, open contribution fork of SQLite that adds a lot extra functionality.
 Super cool!
 Check it out 😄!
 + TIP: [**mvSQLite**](https://github.com/losfair/mvsqlite) is essentially *Distributed MVCC SQLite* that runs atop *FoundationDB* 😄.
++ TIP: Do not be afraid to *pick-n-mix*.
+For example, it may be advantageous to have data in [***Protobuf***](https://github.com/protocolbuffers/protobuf) format stored in BLOB column in the database because most of the time you want or need the performance.
+Unfortunately, it's not human readable hence the need to *mix*.
+Tis a relatively simple thing to have a data table that has associated trigger functions that then calll user-defined functions to update the *protobuf*-based entry or invalidate a cache or update an AWS S3 bucket, et cetera.
+Endless possibilities 😄!
 + PostgreSQL, at this time, does not appear to support *memory*-only database tables.
 There are various approaches to tackle this limitation but an easy one appears to be to simply use a CTE (*Common Table Expression*) with data obtained from the desired source.
 For example:

       WITH query_src AS (*get some data*) SELECT *desired_results* FROM query_src;